 Librería: Better World Books: West, Reno, NV, Estados Unidos de America

-Condición: Good.
+Condición: Very Good.
 Former library book; may include library markings.
-Used book that is in clean, average condition without any missing pages.
-Nº de ref. del artículo: 41789242-6
+Used book that is in excellent condition.
+May show signs of wear or have minor defects.
+Nº de ref. del artículo: 41788347-6

 Cantidad disponible: 1 disponibles